nis12ram/UnifiedSalesReportingPipeline/README.md

 The **UnifiedSalesDeltaTable** enforces strict data quality through **NOT NULL** and **CHECK** constraints, with **Schema Enforcement** ensuring only valid and well-structured data is written.
 It is optimized using **optimizeWrite** and **autoCompact**, and provides fast query performance by being **partitioned by (SaleDate, Region)**.

+## Full Breakdown
+### Dropping Daily Regional Sales Data into the Landing Zone
+This process is simulated using a Python script (src/main.py) that automatically generates regional sales data (src/generate_realistic_sales_files.py) and then uploads it to the landing container (src/upload_to_adls.py).
+Each region has a different schema and data format, reflecting many real-world scenarios.

+###